andi38/TPMS/README.md

 BLE Advertising Data Payload: Short UUID (16 bit) "0x27a5" (byte 0 to 3, length 3, type 0x03), short name "BR" (byte 4 to 7, length 3, type 0x08), and manufacturer data including checksum (byte 8 to 16, length 8, type 0xff) as shown above.
 Example payload is: 0303a527 03084252 08ff281d130105a376 (2.9 V, 19°C, 11.6 psi, 3 AD structures: see Assigned Numbers Document https://www.bluetooth.com/specifications/assigned-numbers/)

 Sensor data could be received with ESP32 and BLE library.

+Two versions to receive BLE data with python are submitted: one based on bluepy library, one based on bleak library.
+(I need to receive sensor data with my PinePhone, where both examples work.)
+Issues are: With the bleak example sometimes multiple (including old) data are received.
+Drawback of bluepy example is that it needs sudo to run.
+(See https://pypi.org/project/bluepy/ and https://pypi.org/project/bleak/ for details.)